New Engineering Education Transformation (NEET)

 The New Engineering Education Transformation (NEET) program provides interdepartmental courses for students interested in combining disciplines that may not have formalized crossovers available in the curriculum.
 Through NEET, students choose a sequence of explicitly interdepartmental projects in their sophomore, junior, and senior years while continuing to establish and learn fundamentals in departmentally offered subjects.
 Students are coached in personal and interpersonal skills and are challenged to develop their ability to learn by themselves.
 The NEET initiative aims to educate young engineers to build the new machines that will address societal needs, by preparing them to work as entrepreneurs/innovators and discoverers, and by instilling the NEET Ways of Thinking.

-Students interested in pursuing the Advanced Materials Machines thread should contact Professor Elsa Olivetti.
+Students interested in pursuing the Climate & Sustainability Systems - Materials Machines track should contact Professor Elsa Olivetti.